kube-bind/kube-bind/docs/content/developers/backend/index.md

 **Workaround**: Deploy the backend as a single replica (replicas: 1) until external session storage support is implemented.

 **Future Enhancement**: Implementation of external session storage (Redis, database, etc.) would resolve this limitation and enable high availability deployments.
+See https://github.com/kube-bind/kube-bind/issues/424